AswiN-7/blog/content/posts/Getting placed.md

 draft: true
 ---
 # Philosophy
-      If you want to do something FIRST you have to know what you want
+      If we want to do something FIRST we have to know what we want

+## what we want ?
+	Getting placed
+	okay...
-As per the above statement lets get to know about getting placed we take goal as marquee company
+	we take our goal as Getting placed in a marquee company (>20LPA)

-What are the things you can do to make this journey of getting placed in a marquee company more smooth and enjoyable

-For placements general procedure will be
+## how this placement works
+	It is a simple process of presenting our self to someone who knows nothing about ourselfs.
+	To make them decide whether we suit for the role or not.
+### General steps invloved in this placements
 1. Screening
 2. Analyzing
 3. Evaluating
-## Iteration 1
+#### Iteration 1
 	Screening
 		This is an general process it will be full of Aptitude questions Analyzing